fossasia/susi_server/README.md

 ## Where can I report bugs?

 Please see above.
 We prefer you solve bugs you encounter.
 Our [tracker is here](https://github.com/loklak/loklak_server/issues).

-## Where can I get the latest news about loklak?

-Hey, this is the tool for that!
-Just put http://loklak.org/api/search.rss?q=%23loklak into your rss reader.
-Oh wait.. you will get a lot of information about tasty Cambodian food with that as well.
-Alternatively you may also read the authors timeline using http://loklak.org/api/search.rss?q=0rb1t3r or just follow @0rb1t3r (that's a zero after the at sign)

 Have fun!